- Home

 Do I need an eSIM for Portugal?

-Can I work remotely from Portugal?
+Can I work remotely from Portugal legally?

-Is VPN needed in Portugal?
+Is a VPN needed in Portugal?

 What's the best coworking space in Lisbon?

-Popular options include Second Home (beautiful design), Heden (modern, central), Selina Secret Garden (community-focused), and Factory Lisbon (large, event-rich).
+Second Home (stunning design, 100-200 Mbps), Heden (modern, central), Selina Secret Garden (community-focused), and Factory Lisbon (large, event-rich) are top picks.
 Prices range from €15-25/day or €150-300/month.